onflow/cadence/docs/language.md

 ### Interface Nesting

 Interfaces can be arbitrarily nested.
-Declaring an interface inside another does not require an implementation of the outer interface to provide implementations of the inner interfaces.
+Declaring an interface inside another does not require implementing types of the outer interface to provide an implementation of the inner interfaces.

 ```bamboo,file=interface-nesting.bpl
 // Declare a resource interface `OuterInterface`, which declares